thindil/steamsky/bin/doc/MODDING.md

 ### Faction data structure
 - Each faction is between `faction` tags.
-- Attribute `index`: index of faction (it can be number or text) and must be unique.
+- Attribute `index`: Index of faction (it can be a number or text) and must be unique.
 At this moment this value is used to create bases during starting new game and to determine which ships are enemies or friends.
-- Optional attribute `action`: what to do with this faction.
+- Optional attribute `action`: What to do with this faction.
 Possible values
   are: "add" (add this faction, default option), "remove" (remove this faction) or "update" (update selected faction).
 - Attribute `name`: name of factions displayed in game.
 Can be any text and